AnnaKov2025/Project-excel/README.md

 - Data loading and inspection.
 - Handling errors, missing values.
 - Data cleaning and formatting.
-The excel file after the data cleaning & preparation process can be downloaded here - Movies Data Ready for Dashboard.xlsx
+The excel file after the data cleaning & preparation process can be downloaded here - [Ready to use Dashboard](Dashboard.xlsx)